 If you choose to defer your application, we will consider your application on its merits and may make you an offer to study your chosen course in the year following the year of your application.
 There are some points that you should consider:

-Your offer will be visible on your UCAS Track and you will need to meet the conditions of your offer in the year that you have applied.
+Your offer will be visible on the UCAS Hub and you will need to meet the conditions of your offer in the year that you have applied.
 We'll contact you with a formal written offer shortly after application.
 We will then follow up with further details from September of the year before you start your course to give you up-to-date details of your course and confirm your tuition fee and our agreement with you.

 Please contact us if you wish to defer taking up your place once you have accepted your offer for entry into a particular year.
 We'll give your request all due consideration but can't promise that we'll be able to agree.